NoelKirkland/PrimeSifting.Solution/README.md

 Input: "16"
 Output: N/A

-* Behavior: The Program will return all prime numbers less than the inputted number.
+* Behavior: The Program will return all prime numbers less than or equal to the inputted number.
 Input: "16"
 Output: "2, 3, 5, 7, 11, 13"